 It’s not much yet, but it’s there!

-Next up, it’s time to customize your new site.
+Next up, it’s time to customize your site.

 Step 4: Log Into Your WordPress Dashboard

-From now on, you’ll be managing your website from your WordPress dashboard, which you can find by adding
+From now on, you’ll be managing your website from your WordPress dashboard.

-Log in using the email address and password you chose in the previous step.
+If you’re not already logged in, go ahead and log in using your email address and the password you chose in the previous step.

 This is where you’ll manage every part of your website, from your theme and appearance to your pages, blog posts, settings, and so on.

-At first, you may feel overwhelmed by all the various menus and options—but don’t worry, it doesn’t take long to get comfortable with WordPress.
+At first, you may feel overwhelmed by all the various In WordPress, a menu is a collection of links that are displayed as a navigation menu on a website.
+Menus are ...
+More and options—but don’t worry, it doesn’t take long to get comfortable using WordPress.